cusbg/MolArt/docs/README.md

  MolArt object generates several events.
 The app which owns the MolArt object can register listeners for those events and thus react on what happens inside the plugin.

+ * ``lmReady``
+    Emitted every time when any of the ProtVista's track is loaded.
+This means that once *lmReady* is emitted, the sequence view is ready to accept user events.
+ * ``pvReady``
+    Emitted once LiteMol (the structure view) loads a structure.
+This happens also when a user selects a structure in the sequence view.
  * ``structureMouseOn``
     * ```molart.on("structureMouseOn", residue => console.log(residue))```
         * Triggers when a residue is hovered over in the structure view.